 Turmeric and ginger: Both of these spices are widely used to flavor foods and are popular ingredients in Indian cuisine.
-They come from self-propagating rhizomes (roots) of the same zingberacaea family and are often used in the same dishes.
+They come from self-propagating rhizomes (roots) of the same Zingiberaceae family and are often used in the same dishes.
 When cooking with these spices, you may have wondered just how similar they are.
 Can you use one in place of the other?
 Is one better than the other?
 Below we will look at their differences so that you can decide how best to use them.

 Do turmeric and ginger look the same?

-However, the exterior of the turmeric root has a slightly yellowish appearance while the interior is a bright orange.
+However, the exterior of the turmeric root has a slightly yellowish appearance, while the interior is bright orange.
 The orange comes from a pigment called curcumin.
 With ginger, the exterior is a light brown and may have a slight silvery sheen to it.
 The interior will be a pale yellow that may have a slight touch of green.

 Do turmeric and ginger have the same flavor?

-Turmeric’s flavor is often described with terms like “pungent,” “bitter” and “earthy” but is notably mild when compared to that of ginger.
+Turmeric’s flavor is often described with terms like “pungent,” “bitter,” and “earthy” but is notably mild when compared to that of ginger.
 The Alleppey variety of turmeric is noted for having the flavor notes of orange peel and ginger.

 Are ginger and turmeric used in the same way?

 Both are peeled before use and can be used in fresh or dried and powdered forms.
 Turmeric is most often used after being dried and powdered as one of the main ingredients in curry powder.
-Ginger is widely used fresh in savory Chinese, Indian and Caribbean dishes.
+Ginger is widely used fresh in savory Chinese, Indian, and Caribbean dishes.
 Powdered ginger is often used in desserts.

 Can you use ginger as a substitute for turmeric or vice versa?

-In addition, it is important to note the difference in color.
+In addition, it is important to note the color difference.
 The distinctive bright yellow is one of the things that turmeric brings to a dish.
 Ginger does not provide that color.
-Similarly, turmeric’s milder flavor will not replace that of ginger and its bright color may not be appealing in some dishes that require ginger.
+Similarly, turmeric’s milder flavor will not replace that of ginger, and its bright color may not be appealing in some dishes that require ginger.

-Is ginger easier to find than turmeric or vice versa?
+Is ginger easier to find than turmeric?
+Or vice versa?

 You may be able to find both fresh and dried ginger in most grocery stores.
 You may be able to find turmeric in a well-stocked grocery store as well as in many well-stocked health food stores.
-You should also be able to find higher quality turmeric in most Indian stores.
+You should also be able to find higher-quality turmeric in most Indian stores.